hunterdyar/Obsidian-Canvas-Importer-for-Unity/readme.md

 ## Why?

-I don't really know.
+I don't know.
 There isn't (yet!) a way to add more JSON fields within Canvas, which means making the information useful for game development isn't quite there yet.
 That being said, I could write a plugin for obsidian that does serialize some kind of data into the JSON .canvas file and... and then were getting somewhere useful!

+> To be fair, if we are at the point we are writing custom Obsidian extensions... we should probably just extend the node systems that are built into Unity.
+So why did I make this again?

 I wouldn't use this for a dialogue system - labeling the edges in canvas is awkward UI.
 But I would use this for a higher-level node network or quest system, and then use https://www.inklestudios.com/ink/.
 Each conversation is a file, and could be saved inside the obsidian vault right inside the assets directory.